Staying safe in the orchard and packshed

 Policies and plans

-With travel restrictions in several states and territories, it may be prudent to provide new employees/contractors with documentation to prove they a) are an essential ag worker, b) are travelling for work and c) encourage them to ensure they have documentation (receipts etc) to prove they have self-isolated (if needed) before approaching the border.
+With travel restrictions in several states and territories, it may be prudent to provide new employees/contractors with documentation to prove they a) are an essential ag worker, b) are travelling for work, c) ensure they have documentation to prove their employment and accommodation detail, and d) encourage them to ensure they have documentation (receipts etc) to prove they have self-isolated (if needed) before approaching the border.
 These templates may be useful to you, to provide to new staff/contractors travelling to your orchard/packhouse:

 - Click here to access the template for the health plan (there is a Word doc link about half way down this page, in the Exemption for FIFO workers section – this template is from the Queensland Government, adjust to fit your situation/state.
 If your state has its own template, obviously use that instead.)